Best Of16 min read

 Namecheap

-Namecheap built its reputation on affordable domain registration, and it's carried that same energy into hosting.
-If you're buying a new domain anyway — and you probably are — bundling with Namecheap makes a lot of financial sense.
-Their Stellar plan starts around $1.98/mo, which is the cheapest entry price on this entire list.
+Namecheap built its reputation on cheap domain registration, and that same philosophy carries into their hosting.
+If you're grabbing a new domain anyway — which most people are — bundling with Namecheap just makes financial sense.
+Their Stellar plan starts around $1.98/mo, which is the absolute cheapest entry on this entire list.

-The performance isn't the flashiest, but it's solid for low-to-medium traffic sites.
-Their EasyWP product is worth a mention too — it's a managed WordPress solution starting around $3.88/mo that dramatically simplifies WordPress management.
-Fun fact: Namecheap also throws in free WhoisGuard privacy protection, which most other registrars charge $10-15/year for.
-Small thing, but it adds up.
+Performance is solid without being flashy.
+For low-to-medium traffic sites, it's more than adequate.
+Their EasyWP product deserves mention too — it's a managed WordPress solution starting around $3.88/mo that handles a lot of WordPress complexity for you.
+Plus, Namecheap throws in free WhoisGuard privacy protection, which most other registrars charge $10-15/year for.
+Small thing individually, but it adds up fast.

 Key Features: